Management Information Systems (MISY)

 Undergraduate level students may not enroll.

-MISY 5330 Healthcare Info Systems 3 Credits
+MISY 5330 Healthcare Analytics and AI 3 Credits

 Department: College of Business